 Track mileage automatically

-Get startedGrey fleet software and tools: Stay compliant, organised, and in control
+Get startedGrey Fleet Software and Tools: Stay Compliant, Organised, and in Control

-If you reimburse employees for business travel, the ATO requires accurate mileage logs for those payments to be treated as tax-free.
+If you reimburse employees for business travel, the ATO requires accurate vehicle logs for those payments to be treated as tax-free.
 That means records need to clearly show when, where, and why each trip took place — not estimates or incomplete data.

 “People don’t want mileage tracking to feel like big brother.
 They’re much more comfortable when it’s clear they keep control over their journeys and what gets submitted.”